-6.2 Where applicable, the Council will consider sustainable and environmentally responsible options when developing capital projects.
+6.2 Although not explicitly stated in the table above, where it is applicable, the Council will consider sustainable and environmentally responsible options when developing capital projects.
 This will be with the aim of reducing their environmental impact.

 The Prioritisation Process